Henry Winkler: Early life

-1939–1945: Family history
+Family history

 [By 1939], my father knew that it was time.
 He got a six-week visa from Germany to come and do work in New York but was expected to come right back. ...
 [He] was able to start a new life here, slowly but surely.
 I have the actual letters from the government each time my father requested to stay a little longer, and they would say yes.
 And I was born.

 — —Henry Winkler describing how his parents escaped from Nazi Germany.
 From an interview with Terry Gross on NPR's Fresh Air in 2019.

 Winkler's parents, Ilse Anna Marie (née Hadra) and businessman Harry Irving Winkler, were German Jews living in Berlin during the rise of Nazi Germany.
 By 1939, rising hostilities against Jews led his father to conclude that it was time to leave Germany.
 He arranged to take his wife on a six-week business trip to the United States.
 Soon after arriving, his parents settled in New York City, where his father established a new version of his German company, which bought and sold wood.

 Winkler's uncle, Helmut Winkler, fled to the Netherlands in January 1940 and went into hiding in Amsterdam.
-He and his mother Pauline Olga Winkler, who had emigrated to the Netherlands in January 1939, were deported to Auschwitz in September 1942 and murdered.
+Helmut and his mother, Pauline Olga Winkler, who had emigrated to the Netherlands in January 1939, were deported to Auschwitz in September 1942 and murdered.
 The building where Helmut had lived in Berlin was destroyed in an air raid in November 1943.
 A commemorative Stolperstein is embedded in the sidewalk in front of the post-war building erected on the site.